Request Assessment

 When it comes to managing marketing contacts in HubSpot, Deanna suggests that “you should treat a marketing contact management system in HubSpot the same way you manage your MQL system in HubSpot, meaning that the best practice is to have one workflow that has all the enrollment criteria, and the only action in the workflow is to say ‘set as a marketing contact.’”

-Forms
+Contacts from Forms

-The setting for whether or not contacts created through forms are automatically marketing or non-marketing is universal.
+The setting for whether contacts created through forms are automatically marketing or non-marketing is universal.
 That means it’ll apply to either all of your forms or none of your forms, so you need to carefully examine the quality of contacts coming from forms when making the decision.

 How much of your traffic and form fills come from good-fit contacts?
 If a large portion of your traffic is poor fit and those visitors are filling out forms, it might be better to default to non-marketing and let your workflow qualify everyone.

-Integrations
+Contacts from Integrations

 By default, integrations are set as non-marketing, but you have the ability to change that for every integration you have.
 Choosing the best option for your business will rely on your understanding of how each individual integration is being used.